jharwell/sierra/docs/src/getting_started.rst

 General Setup Workflow
 ======================

 #.
-After developing the python/C++ code for your project (you've already done
-   that right???), you may need to modify it so that it :term:`Experimental Runs
-   <Experimental Run>` can be launched and data from them captured in a way that
-   SIERRA can process.
-See :ref:`ln-c++-lib-requirements` for requirements.
+Browse through the SIERRA :doc:`/src/glossary` to get an overview of the
+   terminology that SIERRA uses in the code and in the documentation--a little of this will go a long way towards quickly understanding how to get started and use SIERRA!

 #.
+Select which :term:`Platform` SIERRA should target.
+See
+   :ref:`ln-platform-plugins` for supported platforms.
+If your desired platform is not in the list, never fear!
+It's easy to create a new platform plugin, see :ref:`ln-tutorials-plugin-platform`.

+#.
+Look at :ref:`ln-req-exp` to see how to organize your experimental
+   inputs/template input files so they can be used with SIERRA, and if you need to modify the way your code outputs data so that SIERRA can process it.

+#.
 Setup the interface between your code and SIERRA by defining a SIERRA
    :term:`Project` in python by following :ref:`ln-tutorials-project-project`.

 #.
-Figure out which HPC environment SIERRA supports matches your available
+Select a HPC environment SIERRA that matches your available hardware:
-   hardware: :ref:`ln-hpc-plugins`, and following the appropriate setup guide.
+   :ref:`ln-hpc-plugins`, following the appropriate setup guide.
+If there is nothing suitable, never fear!
+It's easy to create a new HPC plugin, see :ref:`ln-tutorials-plugin-hpc`.

 #.
 Decide what variable you are interested in investigating by consulting the
    :term:`Batch Criteria` available for your project (i.e., what variable(s) you